 Processor (CPU)

 The processor is like the brain of the laptop.
 Check what kind of processor it has and how fast it is.
 Compare it to what’s currently out there.
-An older processor might struggle with newer software. -
+An older processor might struggle with newer software.
+It might not run Windows 11 either.

 Check what kind of storage the laptop has and how much space there is.
-Solid-state drives (SSDs) are faster and more reliable than hard drives (HDDs).
+Solid-state drives (SSDs) are much faster and more reliable than hard drives (HDDs).
+Just because the HDD is bigger, doesn’t always mean it is better.
 Make sure there’s enough space for your files and apps.
-An SSD with at least 256GB is a good start. -
+An SSD with at least 256GB is a good start.

 Graphics Card (GPU)

 If you’re into gaming or graphic design, the graphics card is important.
 Make sure it’s up to the task.
-For the basics, built-in graphics are fine, but for more intense tasks, you’ll need a dedicated GPU.
+For basic office type tasks, built-in (integrated) graphics are fine, but for more intense tasks, you’ll need a dedicated GPU.

 Make sure the operating system is legitimate and properly licensed.
 This is important for getting updates and support.
 Ask for proof of purchase or the license key if you’re unsure.